SDR Team Operating Model: Stack, Cadence and Handoff

 | Parallel dialer (Nooks) | 5+ reps, high-volume outbound | Multi-line parallel calling, AI answer detection, signal-driven prioritization |

 Nooks combines parallel dialing with AI sequencing and buying signal prioritization in one workspace.
 At the scaled tier, it replaces the standalone dialer and reduces the total tool count.
-The trade-off is cost: Nooks is enterprise-priced and custom-quoted, which makes it inappropriate until call volume and headcount justify the investment.
+The trade-off is cost: Nooks is enterprise-priced and custom-quoted.

 Layers 4 and 5

-Coaching and handoff: the sdr team operating model stack layers most teams configure last
+Coaching and handoff: 2 stack layers teams build too late

 Recommended Tools

 The cards below map to the 5 operating model layers.
-Not every tool is needed at every team size.
-Use the framework table above to identify which tier you are at, then shortlist the relevant layer tools for your current scale.
+Use the framework table above to identify your tier, then shortlist the relevant layer tools for your current scale.

 Common Questions

-The handoff needs to transfer three things: the pain point the prospect acknowledged, any objection raised during the SDR conversation, and the agreed next step that motivated the meeting booking.
-This can be a CRM note template at the small-team tier or Chili Piper's Handoff module at scale.
+Transfer three things: pain point acknowledged, objection raised, and agreed next step.
+Use a CRM note template at small-team tier or Chili Piper's Handoff module at scale.
 See the full SDR to AE Meeting Handoff workflow for step-by-step guidance.

-Over-investing in sequencing tooling while leaving the coaching and handoff layers empty.
-Teams running Outreach or Salesloft with no CI tool and no structured handoff process have a sophisticated outbound engine that books meetings, then loses them at the AE transition.
-The coaching and handoff layers protect the ROI of everything upstream.
-Configure them at the same time as the sequencer, not after the first missed quarter.
+Over-investing in sequencing while leaving coaching and handoff layers empty.
+Teams running Outreach with no CI tool or structured handoff lose meetings at the AE transition, which negates the ROI of everything upstream.

 Ready to shortlist the right tools for your SDR team size?